Yeab-ze/Agency-Website/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- **[Appwrite](https://appwrite.io/)** is an open-source Backend-as-a-Service (BaaS) platform that provides developers with a set of APIs to manage authentication, databases, storage, and more, enabling rapid development of secure and scalable applications.

 - **[React.js](https://react.dev/reference/react)** is a JavaScript library developed by Meta for building user interfaces.
 It allows developers to create reusable UI components that manage their own state, leading to more efficient and predictable code.
 React is widely used for developing single-page applications (SPAs) due to its virtual DOM that improves performance and ease of maintenance.

 - **[React-use](https://github.com/streamich/react-use)** is a collection of essential React hooks that simplify common tasks like managing state, side effects, and lifecycle events, promoting cleaner and more maintainable code in React applications.